Strongly enhanced lifetime of higher-order bimerons and antibimerons

 \section{Abstract}

 Magnetic bimerons, similar to skyrmions, are topologically nontrivial spin textures characterized by topological charge $Q$.
 Most studies so far have focused on low-$Q$ solitons ($|Q| \leq 1$), such as skyrmions, bimerons, and vortices.
-Here, we present the first calculations of the lifetimes of high-$Q$ bimerons and demonstrate that they are fundamentally more stable than high-$Q$ skyrmions over a wide range of temperature.
+Here, we present the first calculations of the lifetimes of {ring-like} high-$Q$ bimerons and demonstrate that they are fundamentally more stable than high-$Q$ skyrmions over a wide range of temperature.
 To obtain realistic results, our chosen system is an experimentally feasible van der Waals interface, Fe$_3$GeTe$_2$/Cr$_2$Ge$_2$Te$_6$.
 We show that the lifetimes of high-$Q$ (anti)bimerons can exceed the lifetime of those with $|Q|=1$ by 3 orders of magnitude.
 Remarkably, this trend remains valid even when extrapolated to room temperature (RT), as the lifetimes are dominated by entropy rather than energy barriers.
 This contrasts with high-$Q$ skyrmions, whose lifetimes fall with $|Q|$ near RT.
 We attribute this fundamental difference between skyrmions and bimerons to their distinct magnetic texture symmetries, which lead to different entropy-dominated lifetimes.

-Topological magnetic solitons -- localized vortex-like spin structures $\mathbf{m}:\mathbb{R}^2\to\mathbb{S}^2$ with non-trivial topology -- show great promise for spintronic applications \cite{fert2017magnetic,gobel2021beyond}.
+Magnetic solitons -- localized vortex-like spin structures $\mathbf{m}:\mathbb{R}^2\to\mathbb{S}^2$ with non-trivial topology -- show great promise for spintronic applications \cite{fert2017magnetic,gobel2021beyond}.
 Their spin textures can be characterized by a topological invariant $Q$, also known as topological charge

-While solitons with the same charge can be homotopically transformed into each other, a transformation with topological phase transition invokes a singular spin configuration, which is usually accompanied by a finite energy barrier \cite{polyakov22metastable}.
+{with $\mathbf{m}(\mathbf{r})$ denotes the normalized local magnetization.} While solitons with the same charge can be homotopically transformed into each other, a transformation with topological phase transition invokes a singular spin configuration, which is usually accompanied by a finite energy barrier \cite{polyakov22metastable}.
 This leads to the concept of topological protection.